rpusec/BookShop/README.md

 ### Requirements ###
  * PHP 5 >= 5.5.0 or PHP 7 (mostly because of password_confirm/verify functions)
- * The repository comes with a phpMyAdmin dump of the database.
+ * The repository comes with a phpMyAdmin dump of the database, which is an SQL script that has to be run prior to running the application.

 ### Dependencies used in the project ###
  * [UI-Router](https://github.com/angular-ui/ui-router) - to handle page-load without refreshes.